panva/node-oidc-provider/recipes/dynamic_op_scope.md

-# Accepting Dynamic OP Scope Values
+# Accepting Dynamic Authorization Server Scope Values

 - built for version: ^7.1.2 || ^8.0.0
 - For dynamic scopes at the Resource Server you'd use the helpers in the `resourceIndicators` feature.